mendix/docs/content/howto/mobile/native-local-notifications.md

 To make your page, do the following: [todo: this page is "OnTap_Page".
 Is that obeying page name guidelines?
 Do the other pages (NotifPage) obey these guidelines?]

-1. Crete a new blank native page called *OnTap_Page*.
+1. Crete a new blank native page named *OnTap_Page*.
 2. Drag and drop a data view widget onto your new page.
 3. Double-click your data view widget.
 4. In **Data Source**, click **Entity (path)** > **Select**.